-The second phase reads each intermediate code file in sequence, emitting icode as each procedure is encountered.
-Appendix C describes the intermediate code.
-The intermediate code contains a prologue for each procedure, beginning with a proc opcode, followed by a series of loc opcodes describing the local symbol table, a series of con opcodes describing the constant table, and a declend opcode terminating the prologue.
+The second phase reads each .u1 file in sequence, emitting icode as each procedure is encountered.
+Appendix C describes the ucode instructions.
+The .u1 files contain a prologue for each procedure, beginning with a proc opcode, followed by a series of loc opcodes describing the local symbol table, a series of con opcodes describing the constant table, and a declend opcode terminating the prologue.
 The local symbol table contains not only local symbols, but all identifiers referenced in the procedure - global, local, or undeclared.
 When an undeclared identifier is entered into the local symbol table, its scope is resolved by the following steps:

-- if the identifier has been entered in the global symbol table, it is entered into the local symbol table as a global identifier - if the identifier matches the name of a function, it is entered into the local symbol table as a function - otherwise it is entered as a local identifier and a warning is issued if the linker was run with the -u option
+- If the identifier has been entered in the global symbol table, it is entered into the local symbol table as a global identifier. - If the identifier matches the name of a built-in function, it is entered into the local symbol table as such - Otherwise it is entered as a local identifier and a warning is issued if the linker is run with the -u option.